auth0/nextjs-auth0/README.md

     cookieLifetime: 60 * 60 * 8,
     // (Optional) The cookie domain this should run on.
 Leave it blank to restrict it to your domain.
     cookieDomain: 'your-domain.com',
+    // (Optional) SameSite configuration for the session cookie.
+Defaults to 'lax', but can be changed to 'strict' or 'none'.
+Set it to false if you want to disable the SameSite setting.
+    cookieSameSite: 'lax',
     // (Optional) Store the id_token in the session.
 Defaults to false.
     storeIdToken: false,
     // (Optional) Store the access_token in the session.
 Defaults to false.